Early Career Fellowships

 Applicants should meet the following criteria:

 - have completed their PhD in a relevant area at the time of application.

 - have a strong record of research output delivery (e.g. publications), taking into account any career breaks and in keeping with their years of experience and their research field.

 - be eligible to apply for external fellowship or equivalent funding based at the University of Bristol and should plan to do so within the period of their Elizabeth Blackwell Institute fellowship.

 - should plan to work on a topic aligned to areas of strength in health-related research at the University of Bristol.
-Note that strengths are across all Faculties and comprise biomedical and health research, including research in Medical Humanities and Social Sciences.
+Note that strengths are across all Faculties and comprise biomedical and health research (broadly construed), including research in Medical Humanities and Social Sciences.

 - must secure support from an academic sponsor and the Head of the host School at the University as part of their application process.

 Awards will cover the applicant’s salary at the appropriate level as stated above.
-Up to £10,000 will also be available (pro rata over a 2 year fellowship) to support research consumables, travel and/or facility costs.
+Up to £5,000 will also be available to support research consumables, travel and/or facility costs.
 Requests for equipment costs will be considered but this will be exceptional.
 Applicants must fully justify the request for research costs.
-Awards must be taken up by the end of 2018 at the very latest.
+Awards must be spent by the end of September 2021.

-Applicants who are successful in gaining an interview will be expected to produce (in conjunction with their academic sponsor(s)) an approved full Economic Costing prior to interview.
+Applicants who are successful in gaining an interview will be expected to produce (in conjunction with their academic sponsor) an approved full Economic Costing prior to interview.